 10 Berners Street, London W1T 3NP

-The Games Room at the eclectic boutique hotel is where to play in style with your mates behind closed doors.
-They've got room for 50 if you’re sipping and 30 if you’re dining (hats off to the menus by Bruno Loubet), a ping pong table and a private outdoor courtyard for a breath of fresh air (or chaining).
+The Games Room at this eclectic boutique hotel is the place to play in style with your mates behind closed doors.
+They've got room for 50 if you’re sipping and 30 if you’re dining, plus a ping pong table and a private outdoor courtyard for a breath of fresh air (or chaining).
 When dinner's over, crank up the Sonos sound system.

 37 Battersea Bridge Road, London, SW11 3BA